Platform Bed vs. Box Spring

 A platform bed is a low profile bed frame with sturdy wood or metal slats designed to support and provide more airflow to a mattress.
 This bed foundation is usually between 6 to 18 inches tall and has a modern look.

 Platform beds are quite popular since they come in a variety of styles to match any bedroom.
 Some styles are just the frame, but you get platform beds with headboards and footboards for a more sophisticated look.
+Some sleepers are fine without a headboard, but other sleepers may need a headboard to keep pillows on their bed.

 A platform bed typically has more storage space underneath it than a box spring.
 It may have drawers or open space beneath the frame.